shkhln/foreign-cdm/README.md

 ```

 Obtain Widevine or whatever, launch Chromium and try to play protected content.
-Terminate and launch it again.
-(For unclear reasons the playback _must_
+Terminate the browser and launch it again.
+(For unclear reasons
-fail once for Chromium to register the CDM.)
+the playback _must_ fail once for Chromium to register the CDM.)

 Alternatively, to test this do: